modsezam/spotify-fav-app/README.md

 # spotify-fav-app
-Spotify application to search for favorite tracks and authors and save them in favorites.
+Spotify application to search for tracks and authors and save them in favorites.

 ### application description
 An application that allows the user to search for artists and music tracks using the WEB API Spotify.
 It is also saving the indicated songs / artists to the local database.